 Photo Credit: Secaucus Police Dept.

-Jean Cardenas, 20, of Englewood, NJ was charged with Burglary [2C:18-2a] and Theft of a Motor Vehicle [2C:20-3a].
-Cardenas also had an active warrant out of Teaneck with no bail.
-He was lodged in the Hudson County Jail.
+George Maztek, 29, of Secaucus, was charged with Burglary [2C:18-2a], two counts of Criminal Trespass [2C:18-3a], Theft of Moveable Property [2C:20-3a], and Criminal Mischief [2C:17-3a(1)].
+He was lodged in the Hudson County Jail, but released later that same day, in accordance with Criminal Justice Reform.
 These charges are merely accusations and the defendant is presumed innocent until proven guilty.